-1.2 Consequences of the shipping sector trends on MSP development process
+Consequences of the shipping sector trends on MSP development process

 All above listed trends do have a significant influence on the process of defining of MSPs.
-As the plans should be prepared with the long-term perspective, the future needs referred to the shipping corridors capacity, spatial structure and international or inter-sectorial coherence are the key challenges.
-Because of the process should secure the sea areas free of navigation obstacles, MSP authorities should pay attention also to economic factors, navigation safety and environmental pressure.
+As the plans should be prepared with the long-term perspective, the future needs referring to the shipping corridors capacity, spatial structure and international or intersectorial coherence are the key challenges.
+Because of the process the sea areas should be secured free of navigation obstacles, MSP authorities should pay attention also to economic factors, navigation safety and environmental pressure.